greghart/powerputtygo/sqlp/README.md

 options, and it's up to developer which strategies to adopt -- ideally you just choose one option and stick to it for consistency.

+* Scan into (no generic types) -- `DB.Get`/`DB.Select`
+* Scan out (generic types) -- `DAO` / `ReflectScanner` / `MappingScanner`

 ### Row

 Because `sql.Row` doesn't provide `sql.Rows`, and therefore no way to get column names, we can't really provide any of the niceties without re-implementing it entirely.
 For now, this package avoids doing that, and you can just use the other APIs.

-### Sub structs
+### Embedded structs

-Having large structs that with sub-structs as relationships is a common use case.
+Using embedded structs to model relationships is a common use case in many domains.
-Eg. our case above, a parent can have a child, but doesn't always, so a pointer to a child is natural (yes it should probably be a slice of children!)
+Eg. in our case above, a parent can have a child, but doesn't always, so a pointer to a child is natural.

 The difficulty lies in scanning when selecting a parent and left joining their children in.
 * If there is a child, we need to set one up to have values to scan into
 * If there is not a child, we will have nulls left joined, that have to scan *somewhere*

-This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.
+Because of this, `sqlp` reflect methods will automatically touch nil embedded pointer structs if it detects we're scanning into those fields.
+For the generic This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.